solrcn/LireSolr/README.md

 $> ParallelSolrIndexer -i <infile> [-o <outfile>] [-n <threads>] [-f] [-p] [-m <max_side_length>] [-r <full class name>]

-Note: if you don't specify an outfile just ".xml" is appended to the infile for output.
+Note: if you don't specify an outfile just ".xml" is appended to the input image for output.
+So there will be one XML file per image.
+Specifying an outfile will collect the information of all images in one single file.

 -n ... number of threads should be something your computer can cope with. default is 4.
 -f ... forces overwrite of outfile